fmelipin/DLL-Loader/README.md

 This script will generate a header file for template.cpp, then try to compile with `x86_64-w64-mingw32-g++`.
 The `shellcode` and `function names` like `VirtuallAlloc`, `CreateThread` etc will be encrypted(AES-CBC) with key.

+Hide suspicious strings as much as possible…

+Considering entropy…

 The standalone mode will store the key in the DLL.
 Decrypt itself when running.
 The non-standalone mode needs your key as a parameter to decrypt itself when running.